rfht/abstain/README.md

 **abstain**
-is designed for is to gather empirical behavioral data on software, for specific types of syscalls, bulding on pledge(2) syscall groups.
+is designed for is to gather empirical behavioral data on software, for specific types of syscalls, bulding on pledge(2)
+*promise*
+sets.
 Ideally, this is combined with source code review and a study of kernel trace logs (see ktrace(1))
 .